 McConnells Mill is home to multiple beautiful waterfalls.
 This state park is located about 40 miles north-west of downtown Pittsburgh and offers many varied and awesome waterfalls.

 At 35 feet, Alpha Falls is the tallest waterfall in the park.
 However, Hell’s Hollow is the most famous (likely due to its ominous sounding name).
+Hell’s Hollow is a great one to visit for beginners or with kids because, at only one mile long, the trail there is relatively short and easy.
 For more information on visiting McConnells Mill, see my guide to visiting McConnells Mill State Park here.

 When headed out on a day hike to visit your favorite waterfall, don't forget to bring the ten essentials for day hiking!